robconery/blog/_posts/2014-05-13-writing-a-better-abstract.md

 And it all starts with the title and abstract of your talk.
 Walking the conference halls or sitting in the hotel in the morning - people will have their schedules open on their phones (or in their hands) looking for a talk to go to.
 They're looking for a name and failing that, a title/subject that sounds interesting.

 Read Rob's title and abstract above.
-Would you choose that over Yet Another Talk About Javascript?
+Would you choose that over Yet Another Talk About JavaScript?
 I sure would.

 ## Stay Focused, Tell Me What You're Going To Say